AbaddonSoftware/We-Smorgasbord/README.md

 ## **Features**

-- [ ] User should be able to register an account.
-- [ ] User should be able to login to their account.
+- [ ] User should be able to register/login to an account.
 - [ ] Logged in user should be able to create an event featuring a potluck with suggested/requested food items.
-- [ ] Logged in user should be able to update page to indicate they are bringing some/all of a suggested requested food item.
+- [ ] Logged in user should be able to update page to indicate they are bringing some/all of a suggested or requested food item.
-- [ ] Logged in user should be able to edit their previous actions for items.
+- [ ] Logged in user should be able to edit their added items or amounts being brought.

 ## **Technologies**